The World’s Best Homemade Lasagna Recipe

 How Many Layers Should Lasagna Have?

-In the World’s Best Lasagna, I like to have three layers of pasta with two layers of the three kinds of cheese.
+You need at least 2 layers to make a proper homemade lasagna.
+You can certainly have more but 2 is the minimum.
+In this recipe, I like to have three layers of pasta with two layers of the three kinds of cheese.
 Sauce covers the bottom of the pan and the top of the lasagna, and it is finished with a final sprinkle of mozzarella and Parmesan.

 Bake the lasagna

-Cover with foil and bake at 375°F. Let cool slightly before serving.
+• Cover with foil and bake at 375°F.

 Freshly baked lasagna in a baking dish

-• Sweeter isn’t always better.
-While the recipe lists the addition of sugar, because some insist on it to balance the acidity of the tomatoes in the sauce, I always leave it out.
+• Sweeter isn’t always better: While the recipe lists the addition of sugar, because some insist on it to balance the acidity of the tomatoes in the sauce, I always leave it out.

-• Skip the boiling.
-You can (and dare I say even should) use no-boil noodles.
+• Skip the boiling: You can (and dare I say even should) use no-boil noodles.
 They make the layering easier, and absorb some excess moisture, creating nice slices.

-• Make the sauce a day or two before.
-This is especially good to do on a day when you have time to let it simmer for as long as possible.
+• Make the sauce a day or two before: This is especially good to do on a day when you have time to let it simmer for as long as possible.
 But even if you don’t simmer it longer, you still allow the flavors to blend together and develop in the fridge overnight.
 This also saves time the day you plan to assemble, bake, and serve the lasagna.

-• Double it up.
-Trust me, it’s worth it to make two.
+• Double it up: Trust me, it’s worth it to make two.
 It doesn’t take much more effort, and then you have one on standby.
 Keep reading for how to freeze it before or after you bake it.

 • And here is a reader tip – “One tip I learned years ago when using regular noodles is to boil some water, pour them over your noodles & let them sit in a pan for an hour or so.
 No more broken noodles.”